You are about to visit Budapest in 2 days and want to optimize your time?

-Continue on Andrássy Avenue to the Opera at number 22 which, despite its closure in 2018 for renovation, still provides guided tours (about 30 minutes with a ‘mini concert’) during the day at 14:00, 15:00 and 16:00.
+Continue on Andrássy Avenue to the Opera at number 22 which, despite its closure until 2021 for renovation, still provides guided tours (about 30 minutes with a ‘mini concert’) during the day at 14:00, 15:00 and 16:00.

 Information about these visits is on this link.

 Cross the GOZDU COURT, one of Budapest’s night spots, with its many restaurants and cafes.
 If you want to eat, we recommend the Bistro Spiler.
 You are then a few minutes walk from the Synagogue.